Skip to content

 • Header: Authorization

-• Value: SdJwt <token>
+• Value: Bearer <token>

-3. Verify Tokens in ASP.NET Core Tool API
+3. Verify tokens in ASP.NET Core tool API

 using Microsoft.IdentityModel.Tokens;